All Episodes

 I'm going to talk about that when we come back.

-The happy Zydeco music of New Orleans, Cajun country.
+Happy Zydeco music of New Orleans, Cajun country.

-you All of that devastated today.
+All that devastated today.

 People of this great nation and throughout the world extending sympathy and aid.